hpi-schul-cloud/schulcloud-server/apps/server/doc/application-layers.md

 ## Business Layer

+Protect that domain model from all the other technical intricacies involved in creating a web application.

 ## Data Layer

 Before access data, a repository has to be implemented which is responsible to separate for example a database provider from the application.